ray-project/ray/doc/source/workflows/management.rst

 Status              Description
 =================== =======================================================================================
 RUNNING             The workflow is currently running in the cluster.
 FAILED              This workflow failed with an application error.
-It can be resumed from the failed step.
+It can be resumed from the failed task.
 RESUMABLE           This workflow failed with a system error.
-It can be resumed from the failed step.
+It can be resumed from the failed task.
 CANCELED            The workflow was canceled.
 Its result is unavailable, and it cannot be resumed.
 SUCCESSFUL          The workflow has been executed successfully.
 =================== =======================================================================================